brothertoad/mp4duration/README.md

 There are two other flags: -h/--no-filename and -H/--with-filename.
 These function as they do for the grep command.
 If you only specify one file, by default the filename is not printed.
-If you specify more than one file, the filenames are printed.
-If you specify both, the filenames are printed (not sure why you would do this, though).
+If you specify more than one file, by default the filenames are printed.
+Note that if both --no-filename and --with-filename are provided, the filenames are printed (not sure why you would do this, though).